Brett-Tanner/odin_private_events/README.md

 ## User

 - Relations
-    - has_many :events, inverse_of: :organiser
+    - has_many :events, inverse_of: :organiser,
+                        foreign_key: "organiser_id"
     - has_and_belongs_to_many :attended_events

 - Columns